 Core internal components include:

-- Organizational culture: experimental cultures allow marketing teams to adapt quickly to market feedback.
+- Organizational culture: Experimental cultures allow marketing teams to adapt quickly to market feedback.

-- Human resources: team skills and capacity determine the complexity and quality of campaigns.
+- Human resources: Team skills and capacity determine the complexity and quality of campaigns.

-- Technological capabilities: the tech stack dictates execution speed and analytical insight.
+- Technological capabilities: The tech stack dictates execution speed and analytical insight.

-- Financial health: stable budgets enable long-term brand building rather than reactive campaigns.
+- Financial health: Stable budgets enable long-term brand building rather than reactive campaigns.

 Teams gain clarity and alignment when these components are centralized on a unified platform, transforming scattered resources into coordinated action.